cognitive-robotics-course/lynxmotion_al5d_description/README.md

 Joint5: [-PI; PI]
 Gripper: [0; 0.03175]
 ```

-For example, to send the robot the joint values for the initial/home position, we would run the following command:
-`rostopic pub -1 /lynxmotion_al5d/joints_positions/command std_msgs/Float64MultiArray "data: [0, 1.57,-1.57, 0, 0, 0.03175]"`

 ### Accessing the joint states
 The `joint_states` publisher publishes the robot joint states at a rate of 50Hz (i.e every 2ms).
 In order to access the positions of the joints from the terminal, the command to run is `rostopic echo /lynxmotion_al5d/joint_states`.
 The output is very verbose so it is advised, if possible, to redirect the output to a file.